 - The Harare Lemba Synagogue, which Kulanu helped to establish in Zimbabwe last year, continues to grow and thrive, assisted by excellent “overseas” volunteers who worked alongside the Lemba community and taught various subjects for seven months this past year.
 Construction continues on the synagogue in the countryside with labor by the community.

-- We continue to utilize the Internet to further our mission, funding Internet access to connect isolated communities with social networking and online learning, and sharing photos and videos from community members, board members and coordinators, and volunteers with the world (www.youtube.com/kulanuvideo, www.kulanu.phanfare.com).
+- We continue to utilize the Internet to further our mission, funding Internet access to connect isolated communities with social networking and online learning, and sharing photos and videos from community members, board members, coordinators, and volunteers with the world (www.youtube.com/kulanuvideo, www.kulanu.phanfare.com).

 Please help us continue to serve isolated and emerging Jewish communities with a generous donation today.
 And please remember that multi-year gifts give us more freedom to plan ahead for the future.